dufourc1/Bayesian_computation/README.md

   Implementation of various approximation techniques:

+  these methods take as argument a model and return and approximation of its normalized posterior

-    GVA
+    GVA (unstable)

     laplace_approx

 ### sampling

-  Implementation of the sampling routines
+  Implementation of the sampling routines:

+  these methods take as argument a model and return samples from its unormalized posterior

     importance_sampling